Knee replacement surgeryWhen knee pain becomes too much, we can help

 When can I go back to work?

 Generally, it may be around six to twelve weeks after your procedure before you can return to work, but this will vary for everyone.
 However, your Consultant or GP will be able to advise you.

 What is the best way to look after my new knee?

-An essential part of your recovery journey will be to continue the exercises you are given by your physiotherapist, to help prevent stiffness and improve the longer-term outcome of your replacement surgery.
-Your Consultant will also be able to give you advice on looking after your new knee, and our Joint School will be the perfect source of information for learning about aftercare.
+An essential part of your recovery journey will be to continue the exercises you are given by your Physiotherapist, to help prevent stiffness and improve the longer-term outcome of your knee replacement surgery.
+Your Consultant will also be able to give you advice on looking after your new knee, and our Joint School video will be the perfect source of information for learning about aftercare.